TaraT1/PShaw/README.md

 # PShaw
 *Documenting Princess Shaw documentary and performance at CAC for New Orleans Film Festival, 2017*
-* Expderimenting with html & css
+* Experimenting with html & css
 * Content originally written for publication that folded before published.
 - [ ] Incorporate photos